noahzhy/HYU_Capstone/README.md

 ## Training

 The model is training on the AWS GPU instances with one Tesla V100.
-I was tried to training on
+I was tried to training on multiple GPUs, but